LSPosed/MagiskOnWSALocal/docs/README.md

   Or you can download the built package for 12.1 and 13 for x86_64 from [this page](https://sourceforge.net/projects/wsa-mtg/files/x86_64/).

+- Where can I download LiteGapps?

+  You can download the built packages for multiple Android versions for x86_64 from [this page](https://sourceforge.net/projects/litegapps/files/litegapps/x86_64/).

-- Can I switch OpenGApps to MindTheGapps and keep user data in a previous build?
+- Can I switch OpenGApps to MindTheGapps or LiteGapps and keep user data in a previous build?

   No. You should wipe data after changing the GApps brand.
 Otherwise, you will find that the installed GApps are not recognized.

 - WSA with OpenGApps integrated fails to start.

   OpenGApps has not yet released a version built for Android 12L and 13, only built for Android 11, which may not be compatible and thus cause crashes.
-Consider switching to MindTheGapps.
+Consider switching to MindTheGapps or LiteGapps.

 - How to install KernelSU?